 - General companionship

-At Ohio Valley Home Health, we learn about your loved one, including their interests, habits, preferences, and more.
+At Ohio Valley Home Care, we learn about your loved one, including their interests, habits, preferences, and more.
 This helps us know which of our caregivers has not only the skills and experience to meet their needs, but also the personality to be a good fit for your parent.

 The CNA/HHA who provides assistance to your loved one is supervised closely by our RN clinical manager, who manages your care plan and team and communicates with your doctor as needed.
 Our client services manager coordinates the care schedule and is the first contact for any questions you may have.